Yanchep line: Construction

 The second Mitchell Freeway carriageway between Loftus Street and Hutton Street passed in close proximity to the environmentally sensitive lake Galup, known at the time as Lake Monger.
 (Note: Lake Monger was renamed Galup in June 2025.)
 After criticism over the encroachment on the lake, Premier Carmen Lawrence announced in July 1990 that a review of the plans would be undertaken by Peter Newman in cooperation with Main Roads engineers.
 In response to Newman's report, the new carriageway was scaled back from five lanes to four.
 About 650000 tonnes of sand from the Joondalup area was used to compact the marshy soil next to the lake.
-Most of the Mitchell Freeway roadworks were done in-house by Main Roads Department day labourers, but the freeway and rail bridges across Vincent Street, Powis Street, and Scarborough Beach Road were built by Leighton Contractors for $8.8 million.
+Most of the Mitchell Freeway roadworks were done in-house by Main Roads Department day labourers, but the freeway and rail bridges across Vincent Street, Powis Street, and Scarborough Beach Road were built by Leighton for $8.8 million.
 Work started on those bridges in April 1991.
 The bridges were incrementally launched to avoid disruption to road traffic.
 Completion of the freeway bridge across Vincent Street was delayed by three months due to a technical problem, resulting in the completion of the freeway project being delayed.
 Three cable-stayed footbridges across the freeway were also constructed by Leighton under a separate $5.3 million contract.
 The Britannia Road footbridge was new, while the Oxford Street and Leeder Street bridges were replacing old footbridges that were not long enough for the widened freeway.
-The latter two footbridges provide access to Leederville and Glendalough stations respectively.
+The latter two footbridges provide access to Leederville and Glendalough stations, respectively.
 The new northbound Mitchell Freeway carriageway opened on 21 June 1992, after eighteen months of construction, allowing railway work along that section to begin.

 The Fitzgerald Street level crossing, used exclusively by buses to access Wellington Street bus station, was relocated 250 m west to avoid intersecting with the Northern Suburbs Railway.
-The master plan said the level crossing should be replaced by a bridge, but Parliament passed legislation in November 1991 to prevent the bridge from being built without the government consulting the Perth City Council, residents and businesses.
+The master plan said the level crossing should be replaced by a bridge, but Parliament passed the Fitzgerald Street Bus Bridge Act 1991 in November 1991 to prevent the bridge from being built without the government consulting the Perth City Council, residents and businesses.
 The legislation was introduced to Parliament by the independent member for Perth, Ian Alexander, who wanted the railway tunnelled and a ground-level bus road built instead, calling the bridge a "cheap and nasty solution".
 Transport Minister Pam Beggs said that tunnelling the railway would cost an additional $11 million and that she would rather spend money on the outer suburbs.
 Beggs submitted a report to the Legislative Assembly detailing consultation with the stakeholders, but a resolution to build the bridge failed to pass, leading to the bridge's cancellation.
 The new level crossing opened in March 1993.
 A nearby bus bridge next to the Mitchell Freeway opened in 2010 as part of the construction of Perth Arena.